Laurie R. Santos: Podcast: The Happiness Lab

-Since September 2019, Santos has hosted the podcast The Happiness Lab, which examines the latest scientific research on factors impacting our well-being and happiness.
+Since September 2019, Santos has hosted the podcast The Happiness Lab, which examines the latest scientific research on factors affecting our well-being and happiness.
 The show completed its first 10-episode season in November 2019, and has spent 126 days on the U.S. Podcasts Chart, peaking at No. 3.
 Santos produced further episodes of her podcast.
 The podcast published by Pushkin Industries, the media company led by journalists Malcolm Gladwell and Jacob Weisberg, formerly of Slate magazine.

-Writing in the Financial Times, Fiona Sturges wrote: “Santos is the voice of sanity, not to mention scrupulous research.
-[She's] a warm yet authoritative host who shows us the contradictions in our psychological impulses.”
+Writing in the Financial Times, Fiona Sturges wrote: "Santos is the voice of sanity, not to mention scrupulous research.
+[She's] a warm yet authoritative host who shows us the contradictions in our psychological impulses."

-As of October 2023, it has a 4.9-star rating on Spotify, with approximately 130 episodes to date.

-The Happiness Lab podcast is described as an enquiry into why we often don't understand what truly makes us happy, and what the science says actually will make a positive impact on our mental well-being.
-The podcast bio is listed as follows.

-"You might think you know what it takes to lead a happier life... more money, a better job, or Instagram-worthy vacations.
-You’re dead wrong.
-Yale professor Dr. Laurie Santos has studied the science of happiness and found that many of us do the exact opposite of what will truly make our lives better.
-Based on the psychology course she teaches at Yale -- the most popular class in the university’s 300-year history -- Laurie will take you through the latest scientific research and share some surprising and inspiring stories that will change the way you think about happiness."

 Honors and awards

 In 2007, Santos was featured in Popular Science as one of the journal's “Brilliant Ten” young scientists.
 In 2008, she was awarded the Stanton Prize for outstanding early-career contributions to interdisciplinary research in philosophy and psychology by the Society for Philosophy and Psychology and the Arthur Greer Memorial Prize for Outstanding Scholarly Publication or Research by Yale University.
 In 2010, she was a featured speaker at the TED Global Conference in Oxford, UK.

 In 2011, she was featured as the Association for Psychological Science Presidential Symposium Speaker.
 In 2012, she was awarded Yale University's Lex Hixon Prize for teaching excellence in the social sciences, the highest teaching prize awarded at Yale College, and the American Psychological Association's Distinguished Scientific Award for Early Career Contribution to Psychology.

 In 2013, she was voted as one of Time magazine's leading campus celebrities.
-In 2016, she served as the President of the Society for Philosophy and Psychology.
+In 2016, she served as the president of the Society for Philosophy and Psychology.
 In 2018, she received a Genius Award from the Liberty Science Center in New Jersey.